In this in-depth guide we review some of the latest products to help you find the best inflatable hot tub available this year.

 Puncture Resistant Design

-This spa is also very rigid thanks to its polyester mesh core and laminated PVC layers.
+This spa is also very rigid thanks to its sturdy polyester mesh core and laminated PVC layers.

-These materials are very durable and do not wrinkle easily.
+These best materials are very durable and do not wrinkle easily, which isn't usually the case with inflatable hot tubs.

 Adding to its sturdiness are the walls which have an I-bean structure which allows it to be durable and puncture resistant (the floor is durable too).